aerinon/ALttPDoorRandomizer/docs/Customizer.md

 ##### Caveat

 Dungeon items amount can be increased (but not decreased as the minimum of each dungeon item is either pre-determined or calculated by door rando) if the type of dungeon item is not shuffled then it is attempted to be placed in the dungeon.
-Extra item beyond dungeon capacity not be confined to the dungeon.
+Extra item beyond dungeon capacity will not be confined to the dungeon.

 ### placements